 The Pistons Performance Center (PPC), upon completion, will serve as the corporate headquarters, practice home, and sports medicine facility of the Detroit Pistons.
 Located roughly two miles north of Little Caesars Arena, the PPC will be four stories tall and cover 175,000 square feet.
 Designed and built by Detroit-based ROSSETTI, it is easily the biggest facility of its kind in the NBA – and not one square foot will be overlooked, being delegated between the three different aspects of the facility: basketball, medicine, and community.

 The PPC will be devoted entirely to the Pistons players and their endeavors.
-The surfeit of amenities that players will have access to includes (but is not limited to): two full length basketball courts, nine basketball hoops, a weight room with state-of-the-art technology, a modern player lounge and locker room, film and study rooms, training rooms with hydro- and cryogenic treatment systems, production studio and interview rooms, a 24-hour staffed kitchen, a barbershop, and a private-access parking structure… wow, my brain needs a breath after all of that.
+The surfeit of amenities that players will have access to includes (but is not limited to): two full length basketball courts, nine basketball hoops, a weight room with state-of-the-art technology, a modern player lounge and locker room, film and study rooms, training rooms with hydro- and cryogenic treatment systems, production studio and interview rooms, a 24-hour staffed kitchen, a barbershop, and a private-access parking structure.

 While the first floor will function as a playground for the Pistons players, the second floor will house the front office employees, serving as the headquarters for basketball operations.
 The PPC will epitomize the ideal 21st-century corporate setting for the basketball operations staff to work and continue stimulating growth within the organization.